michalsvorc/documents/linux/gnupg.md

 Therefore, there is a third method for signing a document that creates a detached signature.
 A detached signature is created using the [--detach-sig](https://www.gnupg.org/gph/en/manual/r622.html) option.

 Both the document and detached signature are needed to verify the signature.
-The --verify option can be to check the signature.
+The `--verify` option can be to check the signature.

-## Advised approach

-- **Master Key (`SC`)**:
-  - **S**: Sign data
-  - **C**: Certify (create and sign other keys)

-  The master key is primarily used for signing and certifying.
-Keeping its usage limited enhances security, as it's less frequently used and can be kept offline or in a highly secure environment.

-- **Subkey (`E`)**:
-  - **E**: Encrypt data

-  Delegating encryption to a subkey allows you to use it for daily encryption tasks without exposing your master key.
-If the subkey is ever compromised, you can revoke it without affecting the master key.

-Use subkeys for encryption with expiration dates.
-Once they expire, keep them expired in your master key.
-They will be used for decrypting documents encrypted with those expired subkeys.
-Create new encryption subkey for the next period.

-## Backup

-Just copy `.gnupg` to an encrypted drive.